 And talk to the starters.
-Ask them about how the course is playing-they have loads of info and they’re really helpful.
+Ask them about how playing Royal Westmoreland is at the moment -they have loads of info and they’re really helpful.

 (click these yellow headings to be taken to the panoramic photos I took, each link is a different pic)

 Favour the left side.
 A gentle draw is ideal as the fairway runs away to the right and there is a bunker front right which makes an approach over the bunker challenging.
 Green pretty flat.

 Favour the left side as you can get in awkward positions down the right.
 Gently uphill all the way so it plays longer.
 Don’t be “on-line but short” as you’ll find sand or end up in the trees.
 Much better IMO to aim left a bit and then the green opens up to your approach.
 Lots of bunkers.
 Flat green.

 A lovely par 3, not taxing apart from the wind, but distance (and control of distance) is important here.
 Your only bail-out is short right, short left is awkward, long is a potential lost ball.
 Much easier to just stick it on the green!
 Green slopes quite a bit from back to front.

 A great driving hole if you’re straight enough, with a fairly accessible green.
 A drive down the right favoured as there is a greenside bunker on the left.